intel-unesp-mcp/infieri2019-session2/README.md

 n'th interval (x = rank/n, rank/n+size/n,...).
 Finally, the sums computed by each process are added together using a reduction.

-**2.3.6** Write a program to test how fair the message passing implementation is.
-To do this, have all processes except process 0 send 100 messages to process 0.
-Have process 0 print out the messages as it receives them, using MPI_ANY_SOURCE and MPI_ANY_TAG in MPI_Recv.
-Is the MPI implementation fair?
+**2.3.6** In this exercise we are going to test the fairness of the Intel message passing implementation.
+To do this, we are going to have all processes, except process 0, send 100 messages to process 0.
+Process 0 will then print out the messages as it receives them, using MPI_ANY_SOURCE and MPI_ANY_TAG in MPI_Recv.

 **2.3.7** This assignment implements a simple parallel data structure.
 This structure is a two dimension regular mesh of points, divided into slabs, with each slab allocated to a different processor.
 In the